+Course #: 08977 Credits: 2

+PEIMS #: 13008450 Grades 11-12:

-Building upon the concepts taught in Animation II with Lab, in addition to developing advanced technical knowledge and skills, students will be expected to develop an increasing understanding of the industry with a focus on applying preproduction, production, and post-production animation products in a professional environment.
-Instruction may be delivered through lab-based classroom experiences or career preparation opportunities.
-AISD plans to offer this course beginning in the 2023-2024 school year.
+Building upon the concepts taught in Animatio addition to developing advanced technical kr skills, students will be expected to develop an in understanding of the industry with a focus on a production, production, and post-production of products in a professional environment.
+Instruct delivered through lab-based classroom experies preparation opportunities.
+AISD plans to offer the beginning in the 2023-2024 school year. nowledge and ncreasing upplying pre- animation tion may be ences or career

 Prerequisites: Animation II with Lab